Funeral held for 5 children killed in fire - KTVZ

 Click here for updates on this story

-EAST ST. LOUIS, Illinois (KMOV) — Family and friends gathered Saturday to say a final goodbye to five children killed in an apartment fire.
+EAST ST. LOUIS, Ill.
+(KMOV) — Family and friends gathered Saturday to say a final goodbye to five children killed in an apartment fire.

 Mourners filled greater St. Mark’s Church in East St. Louis for funeral services for the young victims.